|Specific Health Concerns|

 Bile is a digestive enzyme designed to break down the fatty acids that we eat.
 When we have no fatty acids in our duodenum (the first part of the small intestine and what most people commonly call “the stomach”), there is nothing to digest but YOU!
 This causes us to feel nauseous.
 We will feel a queasiness in the center of our upper abdomen, right under the sternum (the small bony extension where the front rib cage joins together) and above the belly button (umbilical cord site).But Eating Fats is Not the Answer

 I mentioned above how the Western high fat diet contributes to an elevated bile production.
 But even more significant is the lack of soluble fiber in the Western diet.
-If we Westerners would eat soluble fiber in ample amounts, we could eat all the fat we wanted and never suffer adverse effects.
-Soluble fiber is found in legumes (there are other sources but they are so minimally endowed with soluble fiber that it is not worth mentioning them for the cure of morning sickness).
+Soluble fiber is found in legumes (there are other sources but they are so minimally endowed with soluble fiber that it is not worth mentioning them for the relief of morning sickness).
 Legumes are pinto beans, kidney beans, garbanzo beans (also known as chick peas), black-eyed peas, lentils, black beans, red beans, navy beans, white beans, great northern beans, crowder peas (also known as field peas), yellow-eyed beans, and the list goes on.
-They are also termed "soup beans."
+They are also termed “soup beans.”
 Most Westerners will admit that it is not often that we eat beans, if ever.
 These beans are dense with soluble fiber.
 Soluble fiber and bile (or any fatty acid) have a great affinity toward one another.
 In fact, they will bind so tightly together that they cannot be parted.
 As no fiber (soluble or insoluble) can cross the intestinal barrier, all the bile that has been bound together with the soluble fiber will exit the body through a bowel movement.
 That means the bile will not recycle.
 That means the bile will not grow nasty with accumulating debris.
 That means you will feel less nauseous.Less Nauseous?
 Could I Feel No Nausea?

 Yes, it is possible for you to feel no nausea from the blessing of increased hCG levels.
 I say “blessing” because the increased hCG means that you will most likely have a full term pregnancy.
 Eliminating the nausea does not decrease the production of the hCG hormone, but it just negates the hCG side effect of nausea.The Answer

 I think you already know.
 The answer is to eat legumes.
 Now you must know to what extent you must eat legumes.
 If you are feeling nauseous, you must immediately consume your beans.
-You will need to eat at least 1/4 cup of cooked legumes.
-If you can eat more, it is even better.
-You will see relief in under 20 minutes.
-The nausea will go away.
+You will need to eat at least 2-4 tablespoons of cooked legumes.
+If you would like to eat more, you may.
+You should see relief in under 20 minutes.
+The nausea will go away or at least be abated.
 However, the nausea will be back in a period of time.
-That period of time is dependent upon the liver's stimulation to produce more bile.
-If the hCG hormone is at high levels, it won't be long (1-4 hours) before you are feeling that queasy feeling again.
+That period of time is dependent upon the liver’s stimulation to produce more bile.
+If the hCG hormone is at high levels, it won’t be long (20 minutes to 4 hours) before you are feeling that queasy feeling again.
 Then what?
 You eat your beans again.
 And so you go.
 You eat beans every time you have that nauseous feeling.
 If that means you are spending the majority of your time at the table with a bowl of beans in front of you, so be it!
 It will only be for a short period of time.
 As the bile is carried out of your body, the successive releases of bile become less potent with debris.
 After the consumption of legumes, each release of bile is less nauseating.
 Eventually (within a few days) you will not have to hang your head over a pile of beans all day.
-In fact, you will be able to consume beans just once or twice in the day to prevent the morning sickness from reoccurring.
+In fact, you will be able to consume beans at your meals (generally ½ cup at each meal) to prevent the morning sickness from reoccurring.

 Are there any Side Effects to Eating Legumes?

 None, except the possibility of flatulence (commonly known as gas).
-However, if the gas is not causing you physical discomfort, continue on the legumes.
-The gas eventually will go away as the digestive system begins to produce the enzymes necessary to break down the beans.
+And to be fair, it is not the beans that cause the gas; it’s the bile.
+As the bile binds with the beans, it ferments them creating gas.
+The beans get the blame, but it’s really a function of bile.
+If you do have gas and it is not causing you physical discomfort, continue on the legumes.
+The gas eventually will go away as the bile is cleared and not allowed to recycle.
 If you have gas to the extent that it causes you pain (not social pain, but physical pain), decrease your intake of beans at one setting.
-Instead of eating the 1/4 cup plus, eat a few teaspoons.
+Instead of eating the 2-4 tablespoons plus, eat a few teaspoons.
 Then gradually increase your intake until you can eat ample amount of the legumes.
 I would like to point out though that the majority of women who are experiencing morning sickness will not have much trouble with gas with the addition of legumes to their diet.
-There is so much bile present, the beans never really have a chance to become gas-producing.

 Do not be Fooled by Simplicity

 The answer to morning sickness, as you can see, is not that difficult.
 I urge you to try the solution.
 Do not fall into the trap of thinking that this is too simple of an answer.
 I am always amazed at how difficult we make things.
-Truly, we, as a medical community, have the tendency to turn mole-hills into mountains.
 Ladies, eat your beans!
 You will be surprised and grateful at how your pregnancy will become wonderful.